rytheranderson/cif2lammps/README.md

 ```
 --force_field UFF4MOF
 ```
 Determines the force field to be used.
 The generic force fields UFF, UFF4MOF, and Dreiding are available (UFF4MOF has the most robust atom typing).
 The MZHB (zeolite specific) and ZIFFF (ZIF specific) force fields are also available.
 Note that ZIFFF requires the Generalized Amber Force Field (GAFF) to be used for all interactions not explicitly parameterized.
-Therefore, I have implemented a preliminary version of GAFF usueable with ZIF-FF.
-This preliminary version does not cover all carbon, nitrogen, hydrogen, or sulphur atom types available in GAFF (requires complex typing given the diversity of types for these elements in GAFF).
-In addition GAFF expects all atoms to have partial charges assigned using HF/6-31g* RESP, so add these to the CIF before using my ZIF-FF implementation
-(except for the case of ZIF-8, for which charges can be automatically assigned).
+Therefore, I have implemented a preliminary version of GAFF useable with ZIF-FF.
+This preliminary version does not cover all carbon, nitrogen, hydrogen, or sulfur atom types available in GAFF (requires complex typing given the diversity of types for these elements in GAFF).
+In addition, GAFF expects all atoms to have partial charges assigned using HF/6-31g* RESP, so add these to the CIF before using my ZIF-FF implementation (except for the case of ZIF-8, for which charges can be automatically assigned).
 ```
 --small_molecule_force_field TraPPE
 ```